joewilliams/jellyfish/readme.md

 style, design and is just wrong.
 I'd love to hear critical feedback to become a better Erlang hacker.
 Please send changes.

 I'll run this code as a community service at http://jlyfsh.com.
-It's running for my own projects so I may make a reasonable effort to keep it alive, but absolutely no promises.
+I'm using it for my own projects so I may make a reasonable effort to keep it alive, but absolutely no promises.
 It may go down for days or vanish forever without notice.
-You may want to run your own server if this is something on which you rely.

 Sincerely,
 Darrin